laravel/nova-docs/4.0/upgrade.md

 ## Low Impact Changes

+## Requires Eloquent User Provider

+Nova 4 now requires Authentication User Provider as `eloquent` in order to resolve current user information.

+In the default `config/auth.php` configuration file, the Eloquent user provider is specified and it is instructed to use the `App\Models\User` model when retrieving users.
+You may change these values within your configuration file based on the needs of your application.

 ### Reduce Encoded Filter String Length

 Nova 4 introduces a shorter key-value map in filter string URLs which reduces the overall length of the URL.
 This change doesn't affect bookmarked URLs; however, third party package tool developers who interact deeply with Vuex may wish to ensure their packages still work after this change.